 John Vanderslice wrote the bulk of his new album while knee-deep in legal limbo after a visa application for his girlfriend, a French national he met in Paris, was rejected by US Immigration.

 The songs and themes in Emerald City are fueled by an era of deep insecurity and paranoia; they develop in front of a backdrop of ritualized and mythologized current events.
 Lyrically, JV's characters and storytellers track Manifest Destiny from burning wagon wheels to two-bedroom homes with full amenities in Bakersfield, California.
 Along that rough road, there are bewildered commemorations, peace-lovers and revenge-lusters, psychotic reactions to unnamed episodes, and the grief-stricken and the vengeance-hungry wrapped up in the same skin.
 Weaving throughout the entire album is the ever present danger of opposition.
-But at its simplest, and captured with straight autobiography in album closer central booking, Emerald City is made up of JV's love songs confused and angry, afraid and defeated.
-The red tape tie-up for JV and his girl remains unresolved.
+But at its simplest, and captured with straight autobiography in album closer "Central Booking", Emerald City is made up of JV's love songs confused and angry, afraid and defeated.

-Previously only available outside of North America, this 13-track compilation culls selected tracks from JV's 5-year(plus) solo career, with cover art featuring some of his beautiful tour photos.
+Previously only available outside of North America, this 13-track compilation culls selected tracks from JV's early solo material, with cover art featuring some of his beautiful tour photos.